GKG1VE-Curtis,Julia

 About My Family

-The summer after my freshman year of college I decided at the last minute to go on a missions trip to Arizona after my mission trip to Poland fell through.
+The summer after my freshman year of college I decided at the last minute to go on a missions trip to Arizona after my missions trip to Poland fell through.
 Little did I know that God had planned that trip to change my entire life.
-In May 2017, I graduated from Murray State University with a degree in organizational communication and nonprofit leadership studies.
-In fall of 2017 I moved to Casa Grande, Ariz., to be a missionary with Native Americans.
-I am excited to see how God uses me in this season of life as I fall more and more in love with my precious Savior.

 About My Church Plant